 Definition

 Gresham's law is the economic observation that "bad money drives out good."
-When two forms of money are required by law to be accepted at the same value, people tend to spend the one they consider less valuable and hold onto the one they consider more valuable.
+When two forms of money are required by law to be accepted at the same value, people spend the one they consider less valuable and hold onto the one they consider more valuable.
 Over time the "good" money disappears from everyday circulation, leaving the "bad" money to dominate transactions.
-The principle is named after Sir Thomas Gresham, a 16th-century English financier, though the pattern had been noted earlier.
+The principle is named after Sir Thomas Gresham, the 16th-century English financier who advised Elizabeth I on restoring the debased coinage, though the pattern was noted centuries earlier — Nicolaus Copernicus described it, and observations of the effect date back to antiquity.

 The classic mechanism

-The law historically applied to coins of differing metal content.
-If a government decreed that an old, high-silver coin and a newly debased, low-silver coin must both be accepted at the same face value, rational holders spent the debased coins and saved or melted the full-silver ones.
-The crucial precondition is a legal-tender rule or fixed exchange rate forcing the two monies to circulate at par when the market is free to price them differently, the effect weakens or reverses.
+Historically the law applied to coins of differing metal content.
+If a government decreed that an old, high-silver coin and a newly debased, low-silver coin must both be accepted at the same face value, rational holders spent the debased coins and saved, melted, or exported the full-silver ones.
+The essential precondition is a legal-tender rule or fixed exchange rate forcing the two monies to trade at par: when the market is free to price them differently, the effect weakens or reverses.
+Economists note the converse — sometimes called Thiers' law, "good money drives out bad" — when currencies compete freely and people simply refuse the inferior one, as happens in economies that spontaneously dollarize during high inflation.
+Currency debasement episodes from Roman denarii to the 1965 removal of silver from U.S. coinage follow the Gresham script with remarkable fidelity: the full-bodied coins vanished from tills and reappeared in hoards.

 In Simple Terms